What is the Endowed Progress effect?

 Therefore, this is also probably the category in which psychological techniques are most valued, as such details can have a huge influence on the overall success of a game.

-What is really interesting about games is that their structure allows them use of a particular form of artificial endowment, where game designers make the first steps of a level easier on purpose, so that players feel a progress has been made, pushing them to continue the level.
+What is really interesting about games is that their structure allows them the use of a particular form of artificial endowment, where game designers make the first steps of a level easier on purpose, so that players feel that progress has been made, pushing them to continue the level.